← All Posts

 Contrast Ratios

 Footer headings and form labels were using --color-text-tertiary (40% opacity white).
 Bumped to --color-text-secondary (65% opacity) to meet WCAG AA 4.5:1 contrast requirements.
+Getting contrast right is part of a broader color system — perceptual uniformity matters for accessibility, not just aesthetics.

 Redundant Alt Text